-If you’ve spent any time on Pinterest or follow the latest fashion trends, you’ve probably noticed that gray decoration is having a moment right now.
+If you’ve spent any time on Pinterest or follow the latest fashion trends, you’ve probably noticed that gray decorations are having a moment right now.
 Gray is the Goldilocks of the new neutral tones craze: not as dark and foreboding as black but not as sterile and plain as white.
-And as designers have infused grays into natural tones, as it appears in nature, grays across the spectrum can be used in any room or feature of your home; flooring, furniture, wall paint, cabinets, you name it.
+As designers have infused grays into natural tones, as it appears in nature, grays across the spectrum can be used in any room or feature of your home; flooring, furniture, wall paint, cabinets – you name it.

 Gray as the Ultimate Neutral

 Homeowners want a coordinating wall and flooring color scheme to serve as a backdrop for décor and furniture.
 Above all, this is largely because space aesthetics are defined by the elements inside, especially focal points like wall hangings and accessories; items of an interesting scale, size, or color emerge against a subdued, neutral canvas.

 For decades the “go-to” unifying color for paint and carpet as all shades of beige.
 Today, commercial and residential designers alike employ Earth tone-infused gray decoration to tie spaces together.
 This is because gray can be paired and blended across the spectrum of color – cool, warm, light, dark, rustic, contemporary, industrial, etc.

 Gray decoration doesn’t always have to play a supporting role.
 It can easily take center stage.
 For instance, imagine dark, dramatic gray feature tiles set against white patterned fields and borders in a foyer; a feature wall of Thunderstorm Gray where a beige tone had faded; or in a similar vein, a multi-tone, Heathered Greige plush carpet softening a Master Bedroom…

 You get the idea.